MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

 ## Next steps

-- To learn more about building runbooks see [Design and build runbooks](./design-and-build-runbooks.md).
+- To learn more about building runbooks, see [Design and build runbooks](./design-and-build-runbooks.md).
-- To learn more about deploying runbooks see [Deploy runbooks](deploy-runbooks.md)
+- To learn more about deploying runbooks, see [Deploy runbooks](deploy-runbooks.md).